 The definitive Overwatch hero tier list

 So you’re in between sessions of Overwatch, resting the good old mouse hand.
 Your keyboard clickers are tingling, numb from spamming movement keys and smashing that Q a bit harder than you need to rain justice from above.
 But you can’t get enough Overwatch, and want to find out how to reach the next level.
-We’ve put together a hero ranking based off organized competitive play—the heroes the pros are using in tournaments.
+We’ve put together a hero ranking based off organized competitive play—the heroes pros are actually using in tournaments.

 A big part of a game like Overwatch is knowing what heroes to play when, and this tier list should give you an idea of how every hero is valued in the current competitive metagame, or essentially how strong heroes are in organized play between full teams.
-That may not be directly applicable to your climb up the ranked ladder, but should give you an idea of how the heroes interact with each other as the level of play gets higher and higher.
+That may not be directly applicable to your climb up the ranked ladder, but should give you an idea how the heroes interact with each other as the level of play gets higher and higher.

 If you're hoping to break into the competitive game, join a team, and make you mark in Overwatch tournaments, buffing up on the most played heroes will likely provide a boon.
 But keep in mind the Overwatch metagame drastically shifts on even small balance changes, or with no changes at all.
 In another month, this list could be completely different.

 D.Va is easily one of the most versatile Overwatch tanks, and that's why she's landed at the top of this list.
 She can be played aggressively as part of dive compositions, but is also useful for keeping allies safe.